maxmind/GeoIP2-java/README.md

 // connections alive for future requests.
 //
 // Replace "42" with your account ID and "license_key" with your license key.
-// To use the GeoLite2 web service instead of GeoIP2 Precision, call the
+// To use the GeoLite2 web service instead of the GeoIP2 web service, call the
 // host method on the builder with "geolite.info", e.g.
 // new WebServiceClient.Builder(42, "license_key").host("geolite.info").build()
 WebServiceClient client = new WebServiceClient.Builder(42, "license_key")